-He would be miles away, licking his thumb and behave innocently.
+He would be miles away, licking his thumb and behaving innocently.
 He is perfect in escapism and execution of his tasks without leaving any clue leading to no chance of being caught.

 2. ‘Macavity is never there’.
 Elaborate.

 Ans:- Macavity can be seen all the time when there is peace around but whenever there is any criminal offence, he will not be seen.
-He would be miles away and behave innocently like nothing happened.
-Even though Macavity becomes the suspect for many incidents yet his cleverness saves him.
+He would be miles away and behave innocently as if nothing happened.
+Even though Macavity becomes the suspect in many incidents yet his cleverness saves him.
 He leaves behind no clue in order to be caught.

 3) Why does the poet call Macavity ‘outwardly respectable’?
 Discuss.